olive-robotics/olvx_playground_camera/README.md

 ```
 rm -r build
 cmake -B build -DCMAKE_BUILD_TYPE=Release
-cmake --build build --target install
+sudo cmake --build build --target install
 ```

-Then build the ROS2 project from examples/04-AprilTag/lib/workspace
+Then build the ROS2 project from examples/04-AprilTag/lib/workspace.
+You can skip also building if you don't want to change the code.

 ```
+source install/setup.bash
 colcon build
 ```